yoyosource/BOTC-HomeBrew/scripts/FoFRedesign.md

 **Snake Oil Seller**: Each night you learn a good and an evil potion.
 Choose either 1) which potion for a player to receive, or 2) which player to receive either potion.
 **Toxicologist**: Each night eye the cauldron; choose 2 players (not yourself).
 A potion one of them holds break.
 **Socialist**: Up to three times each night when a player receives a potion (not from the Socialist); another player receives a potion of the opposite alignment.
 **Harlot**: Each night*, choose a living player: if they agree, you learn their character, but you both might die.
-**???**: // Interacts with Empty Potions!
+**Fugitive**: Each night* 2 players choose either 1) The other receives a Good potion, or 2) to learn the other’s potions.
+If both choose 2,  each receive an Evil potion instead. https://game-icons.net/1x1/skoll/breaking-chain.html

 ### Fabled
-**Glassblower**: Each night potions equal to the vote majority minus are given out.
+**Glassblower**: Each night potions equal to the vote majority minus 1 are given out.
 **Solicitor**: 2 living players may choose to trade all potions, and Townsfolk that do lose their ability till dawn.
 If either player is dead when the trade would happen, no trade occurs and no player loses their ability.

 ### Bootlegger